jra1985/JavaExercises/src/com/xcodula/programming/TicketNumber.md

 This program is the solution to exercise problem 12 from page 114 of *Java Programming, 7th Edition* by Joyce Farrell.

-Travel Tickets Company sells tickets for airlines, tours, and other travel-related services.
-Because ticket agents frequently mistype long ticket numbers, Travel Tickets has asked you to write an application that indicates invalid ticket number entries.
-The class prompts a ticket agent to enter a six-digit ticket number.
-Ticket numbers are designed so that if you drop the last digit of the number, then divide the number by 7, the remainder of the division will be identical to the last dropped digit.
-This process is illustrated in the following example:

----

- *Step 1* -- Enter the ticket number; for example: 123454
- *Step 2* -- Remove the last digit, leaving 12345
- *Step 3* -- Determine the remainder when the ticket number is divided by 7.
-12345 divided by 7 is 4
- *Step 4* -- Assign the Boolean value of the comparison between the remainder and the digit dropped from the ticket number
- *Step 5* -- Display the result - **true** or **false** - in a message box

----

-Accept the ticket number from the agent and verify whether it is a valid number.
-Test the application with the following ticket numbers.

-* 123454; the comparison should evaluate to true
-* 147103; the comparison should evaluate to true
-* 154123; the comparison should evaluate to false

-Save the program as **TicketNumber.java**

 ## Designing the Program

 There wasn't too much to design because the problem statement breaks things down pretty well.
 The logic around parsing